Hexagram 64: 未濟

 with merit, of value, with rewards

 Before Completion.
 Success.
 But if the little fox, after nearly completing the crossing, gets his tail in the water, there is nothing that would further.
-The fox almost makes it—paws on dry land—but the wet tail drags it back.
+The task promises success because there is a goal, but one must move warily.
+Caution and deliberation are prerequisites.

 Image